RiotMachine/ArtistsForArtists/README.md

     Not all artists are alive.
 We want users to be individuals who log into the site, artist or no. We want to allow the option for artists pages for individuals who are no longer with us.

-4. Custom CSS for artist pages
+4. Custom CSS settings for artist pages

     Artists can be finicky.
 They should have the option to customize their artist page within reason.